-In clinical studies, the most common side effects seen with Cinryze were upper respiratory tract infection, sinusitis, rash, and headache.
+The most common side effects seen with Cinryze were headache, nausea, rash, and vomiting.

 These are not all the possible side effects of Cinryze.

 Tell your healthcare provider about any side effect that bothers you or that does not go away.
-You can also report side effects to the FDA at 1-800-FDA-1088.
+You can also report side effects to Shire Medical Information at 1-800-828-2088 or the FDA at 1-800-FDA-1088.

 You can ask your healthcare provider for information that is written for healthcare providers.